gruppe-adler/PaaPhotoshopPlugin/README.md

 # Gruppe Adler PAA Photoshop Plugin

-PaaPhotoshopPlugin is a Photoshop File Format Plugin for opening and saving PAA images in Photoshop.
-For more information on the PAA file format check out the  [public PAA file format specification](https://community.bistudio.com/wiki/PAA_File_Format).
+PaaPhotoshopPlugin is a Photoshop File Format Plugin for opening and saving Arma PAA images in Photoshop.
+For more information on the Arma PAA file format check out the  [public PAA file format specification](https://community.bistudio.com/wiki/PAA_File_Format).

 # Installation